China National Nuclear Corporation: DHR-400

 CNNC has developed a pool-type light-water reactor for district heating, called the DHR-400 (District Heating Reactor 400 MWt).
 It operates at low temperature and air pressure, so is easy to operate and decommission.
 Building cost is 1.5 billion yuan ($230 million), taking three years to build.
 It is well suited for the existing centralised heating systems of northern Chinese cities, currently often coal fueled.

 In February 2019, China's State Power Investment Corporation (SPIC) signed a cooperation agreement with the Baishan municipal government in Jilin province for the Baishan Nuclear Energy Heating Demonstration Project, which would use a DHR-400.

 ACP100

 In July 2019, CNNC announced it would start building a demonstration ACP100 small modular reactor on the north-west side of the existing Changjiang Nuclear Power Plant by the end of the year.
 Design of the ACP100 started in 2010.
 It will be a fully integrated reactor module with an internal coolant system, with a 2-year refueling interval, producing 385 MWt and about 125 MWe.
 In July 2021 the announcement was made that the construction of the first ACP100 has been started.
-The beginning of the installation phase was announced in December 2022.
+The beginning of the installation phase was announced in December 2022; by March 2023, the main internal structure of the reactor building was completed.
 The reactor type is also called Linglong One.